 My research is focused on the study of supernova remnants (SNRs) and associated phenomena.
 These include neutron stars, pulsar wind nebulae, the interaction of these objects with the interstellar medium, and the acceleration of cosmic rays at supernova shocks.
 The science goals of my research program are targeted to understand the aftermath of a supernova explosion, the growing diversity of neutron stars (including magnetars), their relativistic outflows and magnetic field evolution, their evolution and interaction with their hosting supernova remnant shells, nucleosynthesis, and the acceleration of cosmic rays to extremely high energies.
-My program makes use of multi-wavelength observations from radio to very high-energies, with focus on X-ray data acquired with NASA's Chandra and ESA's XMM-Newton telescopes.
-I am also a member of the international, JAXA-led, ASTRO-H (renamed to Hitomi) X-ray satellite and serve on the science team for the future ATHENA X-ray mission.
+My program makes use of multi-wavelength observations from radio to very high-energies, with focus on X-ray data acquired with NASA's Chandra and NuSTAR and ESA's XMM-Newton satellites, combined with modelling.
+I played a leadership role on the international, JAXA-led, ASTRO-H (renamed to Hitomi) X-ray satellite, serve on the science team for the future ESA-led ATHENA X-ray mission, and currently lead the neutron stars' science working group for the first Canadian X-ray telescope (Colibri) concept study approved by CSA in Sep.
+2018.
 In radio, I serve on the ACURA Advisory Committee for the Square Kilometre Array (SKA).
 In optical, I was selected for the TMT International Science Development Team for the Milky Way & Nearby Galaxies.
 At gamma-ray energies, I am an associate member of the currently operating H.E.S.S. mission and a member of the upcoming Cherenkov Telescope Facility (CTA).
-My team also includes numericists/theorists developing models, performing state-of-the-art numerical simulations to apply to data, and making use of a local CFI-funded computing cluster.
+My team also includes numericists/theorists/computer scientists developing models to interpret and catalogue data, performing state-of-the-art numerical simulations to apply to data, and making use of a local CFI-funded computing cluster.
+Lastly, with the latest LIGO discovery of the Gravitational Wave Neutron Stars Merger event (aka kilonova), my research is branching out into this new direction.